 Ten years, 17 studies and 23,000 face-to-face executive interviews have given us rich insights into how private and public sector leaders think.
-“The Customer-activated Enterprise” is our first simultaneous study of the entire C-suite.
+“Exploring the inner circle” is the final installment in our current global C-suite study series.
+We explore how the C-suite is jointly preparing for the digital era and how they are working together in support of the enterprise.

 Executive role perspectives